a-gratton/Sudoku-Solver/README.md

 # Sudoku-Solver
-C++ and Python implementations of recursive backtracking Sudoku solving algorithm.
+C++ and Python implementations of the recursive backtracking Sudoku solving algorithm.